wso2/docs-ei/en/micro-integrator/docs/setup/transport_configurations/configuring-transports.md

 -->

 ## Configuring the FIX transport

+This transport implementation is a module developed under the Apache Synapse project.
+This transport is mainly used in conjunction with proxy services.
+This transport supports JMX.
+FIX transport does not support any global parameters.
+All the FIX configuration parameters should be specified at service level.
+QuickFix 4J configuration parameters can be found <a href="http://www.quickfixengine.org/quickfix/doc/html/configuration.html">here</a>.

 To enable the FIX transport listener and sender, set the following parameters to `true` in the deployment.toml file (stored in the `MI_HOME/conf` directory).